-In this week’s blog LINC Researcher Sarah Kelleher, examines some of the current thinking on gender equity in the early years.
+In this edition of our blog former LINC Tutor and Researcher Sarah Kelleher, examines some of the current thinking on gender equity in the early years.

 Through interactions with their communities, children learn early on what it means to be a boy or girl, e.g. how to dress and what toys to play with (DeHart et al. 2004).
 A classic example is when a new baby is born, blue for a boy, pink for a girl!
 The language we use also has an impact, ‘he’s so strong’, ‘she’s cute/gorgeous’.
 ‘Children are influenced by the nature of the expectations placed on them to behave in particular ways as boys and girls.
 Their gender learning reflects the language they learn, the meanings of the words ‘boy’, ‘girl’, ‘male’, ‘female’, and the symbols they learn to associate with them’ (Mac Naughton, 2003, p.
 47).
 We can often be so accepting of gender positions within society that we do not notice our agency in maintaining these roles (DCYA, 2016), hence why reflection is so important in challenging our beliefs/assumptions.
 Research shows that boys and girls are treated differently and play differently.
 The play opportunities that children have effect skill development and the opportunities that may subsequently be available later in life (Barron cited in Murray and Urban, 2012).

 Watch the following video on ‘Girl’s Toys/Boy’s Toys’ and pause for reflection: